isomerpages/pa-corp/news-and-speeches/speeches/_posts/2024-09-29-post-Speech by PA's Deputy Chairman Edwin Tong, at the People’s Association Community Seminar 2024.md

 whether it is FairPrice, or L'Oreal, or POSB, or even Touch Community Services, all of these together with IHLs, there are 10,000 of them that we can plug into.
-Civic society, uniformed group, social service, causes, private enterprises, corporate enterprises, big, small, and so on, in different sectors.</p>
+Civic society, uniformed group, social service, causes, private enterprises, corporate enterprises, big, small, and so on, in different sectors.

-<p>All of them provide us a network, and allows us to work with them to expand
-your reach.
-So if you are keen on programmes where you can benefit from this partnership, work with your CDs, work with your GCDs, and they will be able to link you up.</p>
+53 &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; All of them provide us a network, and allows us to work with them to expand your reach.
+So if you are keen on programmes where you can benefit from this partnership, work with your CDs, work with your GCDs, and they will be able to link you up.

-<p>Sembawang Central, for example, has been working with 200 volunteers from
-various of these community network partners to help to identify and then help seniors at risk.
+54 &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; Sembawang Central, for example, has been working with 200 volunteers from various of these community network partners to help to identify and then help seniors at risk.
 This network is not easy to build up, but it is valuable because these are our friends, these are our partners, and they allow us to tap into the reach that they have.
-And this was particularly beneficial at Sembawang Central.</p>
+And this was particularly beneficial at Sembawang Central.

-<p>Other examples, in my own constituency at Joo Chiat, we have a big team
-that comes together organically from amongst our residents as we do estate upgrading.
-So we had volunteer architects, volunteer quantity surveyors, engineers, all step up from within the community to help give back to the community.</p>
+55 &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; Other examples, in my own constituency at Joo Chiat, we have a big team that comes together organically from amongst our residents as we do estate upgrading.
+So we had volunteer architects, volunteer quantity surveyors, engineers, all step up from within the community to help give back to the community.

-<p>Our Community Sport Network have also been working with various partners
-since 2004 to work at strengthening family bonding.
-So we use sports, we use ActiveSG, we use the Football Association, we use the various ActiveSG academies to reach out through football to touch families and bring families together.</p>
+56 &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; Our Community Sport Network have also been working with various partners since 2004 to work at strengthening family bonding.
+So we use sports, we use ActiveSG, we use the Football Association, we use the various ActiveSG academies to reach out through football to touch families and bring families together.

-<p>This event was particularly touching for me because we saw for the first
-time in this event, the father and son, and father and daughter on the pitch playing together, and I think that when I ask many of the kids, was oftentimes the first time they had an occasion with the parents.</p>
+57 &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; This event was particularly touching for me because we saw for the first time in this event, the father and son, and father and daughter on the pitch playing together, and I think that when I ask many of the kids, was oftentimes the first time they had an occasion with the parents.

-<p>So these are different ways in which we could tap into the networks, our
-partners' networks, and broaden our reach, and make the impact of our events a lot more broad scale and a lot more impactful.</p>
+58 &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; So these are different ways in which we could tap into the networks, our partners' networks, and broaden our reach, and make the impact of our events a lot more broad scale and a lot more impactful.

-<p>Moving on to my second point, three broad initiatives to tell you about,
-one of which will be launched today.</p>
+59 &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; Moving on to my second point, three broad initiatives to tell you about, one of which will be launched today.

-<p>The first is, we've been using technology to look at how we can equip
-our RNs better.
+60 &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; The first is, we've been using technology to look at how we can equip our RNs better.
 Some of you in the different divisions would already have been using this.
 We call this the Smart Networked RN Centres.
-This allows residents to access the facilities without having to wait for a PA staff or to rely on the presence of a PA staff.</p>
+This allows residents to access the facilities without having to wait for a PA staff or to rely on the presence of a PA staff.

-<p>For example, at Punggol Damai RN, the residents using this made the RN
-Centre their own, created board games, created a system where they can bring residents down together, and gradually neighbours joined up and allowed them to build a different community using digital means.
-So digitally connected, you don't need to have physical presence of officers on the ground, and you can still access the premises to build your programmes.</p>
+61 &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; For example, at Punggol Damai RN, the residents using this made the RN Centre their own, created board games, created a system where they can bring residents down together, and gradually neighbours joined up and allowed them to build a different community using digital means.
+So digitally connected, you don't need to have physical presence of officers on the ground, and you can still access the premises to build your programmes.

-<p>Second, we will be developing a community portal to amplify our presence
+62 &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; Second, we will be developing a community portal to amplify our presence online.
-online.
 We want to reach our residents with more personalised communications, interactions through the portal effectively, efficiently, and at scale.
-We are currently building it and prototyping it and testing it out with several divisions.</p>
+We are currently building it and prototyping it and testing it out with several divisions.

-<p>The idea is to create amongst residents a greater sense of connection
-online to their community, to encourage, to empower residents to take action in their own community, and to allow us to really reach out across the analogue as well as the non-analogue digital space to complement our physical outreach.</p>
+63 &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; The idea is to create amongst residents a greater sense of connection online to their community, to encourage, to empower residents to take action in their own community, and to allow us to really reach out across the analogue as well as the non-analogue digital space to complement our physical outreach.

-<p>Some of the features that you can look forward to on this portal will
-be a live community news feed that keeps residents informed of what's going on around the neighbourhood, and we are trying to see whether we can make it geo-located so that it can be part of where you are as well.
+64 &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; Some of the features that you can look forward to on this portal will be a live community news feed that keeps residents informed of what's going on around the neighbourhood, and we are trying to see whether we can make it geo-located so that it can be part of where you are as well.
 Second,